haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 ## Why early-bound parameters matter

 Still there is one last question left without satisfying answer.
-Where the rule about function type monomorphization comes from?
+Where the rule about callability comes from?
 We saw a lot of existing language structure appear from it, but why does that rule exists in the first place?

-Well, something I didn't spell out is the fact that function monomorphization happens in *two steps*: first, on function type, then - on `impl` block.
+Well, something I didn't spell out loud is the fact that function monomorphization happens in *two steps*: first, on function type, then - on `impl` block.
-So, the only way to break original rule - while writing functional code, of course - is to fail second monomorphization step.
+So, the only way to break original rule - while writing functioning code, of course - is to fail second monomorphization step.
 Which can be reformulated as